devartgr/joomla-devart-exts/README.md

 - No script execution in Snippets
 - Code Snippets are fully escaped
 - Raw code only allowed via DevArt Source
-- Joomla ACL & CSRF protection
+- Joomla ACL and CSRF protection
-- GPL licensed (JED compliant)
+- GPL licensed and JED compliant
 - Safe database handling

 ---